Set-based Neural Network Encoding Without Weight Tying: Set-based Neural Network Encoding Without Weight Tying

 That is, $\Phi_{\theta_{1}}$ captures pair-wise correlations in $w_{i}^{j_t}$ and projects all elements (weight values) to a new dimension $h$.

 Given $\hat{w}_{i}^{j_t} \in \mathcal{R}^{c \times h}$, we inject two kinds of positionally encoded information.
-The first encodes the \textit{layer type} in a list of layers, \ie linear or convolution for the modelzoos we experiment with, to obtain:
+The first encodes the \textit{layer type} in a list of layers, \ie linear or convolution for the model zoos we experiment with, to obtain:

 Here we abuse notation and assign the output of $\text{PosEnc}(\cdot)$ to $\hat{w}_{i}^{i_t}$ to convey the fact that $\hat{w}_{i}^{j_t}$'s are modified in place and to simplify the notation.
 Also, all $\text{PosEnc}(\cdot)$s are variants of the positional encoding method introduced in \citet{attention}.
 Next we inject the layer level information.
 Since neural networks are computationally hierarchical, starting from the input to the output layer, we include this information to distinguish chunks, $w_{i}^{j_t}$s from different layers.
 Specifically, we compute: